Jan Henryk Wołodkowicz: Arc de Triomphe

 According to some, his name is carved on the west pillar of the Arc de Triomphe as "Henry", his surname given by Napoleon.
 The Wolodkowicz family tried three times to correct the name to Wolodkowicz, in 1840, in 1928 with the backing of the Polish embassy and 1980.
 The French government always replied that they can not alter a historic monument.
 Others argue it is the name of a French colonel Claude François Henry who died in 1812 in Spain during the siege of Valencia.

 Private life

 He first married Anna Isabel Tepper de Ferguson, daughter of the banker Ludwig-Wilhelm Tepper de Ferguson.
 They had one child Joseph (officer in the French army and knight of the Légion d'honneur) and divorced in 1804.
 In 1805 he married Marie Thérèse Lasserey, daughter of Jacques Ambroise Lasserey.
-They also had one child, Prince Alexander Henryk, French Henri Alexandre (Knight of the Légion d'honneur).
-Henry got granted the title of count by Napoleon I.
+They also had one child, Alexander Henryk, French Henri Alexandre (Knight of the Légion d'honneur).